 This article investigates the sociolinguistic processes in singular you was and you were variation in eighteenth-century correspondence.
 The focus is on the sociolinguistic mechanisms in operation when one variant was established as a standard, high-prestige variant, and the other as a non-standard form.
 The data are drawn from the Corpus of Early English Correspondence Extension and complemented with evidence from A Representative Corpus of Historical English Registers.
 The results show that you was peaks before the mid-eighteenth century and gradually becomes a socially stigmatized linguistic marker, as evinced in normative comments in grammars.
 Men lead the change: the form peaks earlier among men than women who resort to using the were variant longer than men.

-This list is based on CrossRef data as of 29 november 2021.
+This list is based on CrossRef data as of 22 january 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.